Mexico Hedges Against An Oil Market Failure

 Pemex Hedging

 Mexico's state oil company, Pemex, has reportedly hedged its income from May to December 2017, spending $134 million.
 Pemex CFO Juan Pablo Newman says that there is a "very high" probability that oil prices will fall below $42/bbl this year in an interview with Formula Financiera.
 Mexico is one of the non-OPEC countries participating in the cuts.
-Maybe they know something more as an insider?
+Maybe it knows something more as an insider?

 Conclusions

 Crude oil prices have returned to levels where they were when the deal was just announced.
-Because the cuts supported oil prices, they had the effect of bringing on new production in the U.S., in particular.
-According to the U.S. Energy Department's preliminary weekly statistics, the rise in domestic crude production from when the OPEC/non-OPEC cuts went into effect, has offset the cut promised by Saudi Arabia.
+Because the cuts supported oil prices, they had the effect of bringing on new production in the U.S. in particular.
+According to the U.S. Energy Department's preliminary weekly statistics, the rise in domestic crude production from when the OPEC/non-OPEC cuts went into effect has offset the cut promised by Saudi Arabia.
 I believe we shall see U.S. production rising enough to offset the cuts before the end of 2017, as more long-cycle production comes online, as well as more shale production from drilled but uncompleted wells.

-I explain the basis for those predictions in my new Premium service on Seeking Alpha's Marketplace, click here for more information.
+I explain the basis for those predictions in my new Premium service on Seeking Alpha's Marketplace; click here for more information.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.